surlycoder/first-android-app/README.md

 ### Implementation

 This project is a native Android app developed using Android Studio and Kotlin.
+It is the result of following the [build your first app](https://developer.android.com/training/basics/firstapp) tutorial in the Android developers' documentation.

 ### Prerequisites